benashford/rust-lazysort/README.md

 To summarise, the algorithm is the classic quicksort, but essentially depth-first; upon each call to `next` it does the work necessary to find the next item then pauses the state until the next call to `next`.

+To test performance we compare it against sorting the full vector, using the `sort` function from the standard library, and also against `std::collections::BinaryHeap`.

-Because of the overhead to track state, using this approach to sort a full vector is slower than the `sort` function from the standard library:
+Because of the overhead to track state, using this approach to sort a full vector is slower.  `BinaryHeap` is also slower than sorting the full vector, but faster than lazysort.

 ```
+test benches::c_heap_bench     ... bench:   3,714,095 ns/iter (+/- 488,354)
-test tests::c_lazy_bench     ... bench:   7,118,158 ns/iter (+/- 932,210)
+test benches::c_lazy_bench     ... bench:   5,739,030 ns/iter (+/- 671,931)
-test tests::c_standard_bench ... bench:   3,444,925 ns/iter (+/- 622,050)
+test benches::c_standard_bench ... bench:   2,433,325 ns/iter (+/- 292,018)
 ```

 These benchmarks are for sorting 50,000 random `uint`s in the range 0 <= x < 1000000.
 Run `cargo bench` to run them.